sudarshan23/Codewars/README.md

 # Codewars
-Just a repository of random codes
+Just a repository of random codes written in Python and Shell.